vpatel2018/finalProject/README.md

   - Contains a sigmoid method that calculates the sigmoid function which uses "outputValue" as a parameter which is the output of a unit in a neural network and the method outputs a decimal value between 0 and 1.
   - Contains a method for forward propagation which uses the "inputVector" as a parameter which is a list of values that will be fed to the input units.
 Its functionality is that it stores input values in input units and computes outputs for all hidden and output units.
   - Contains a training function that helps the neural network learn from a training example and it uses "inputVector" as a parameter and "outputVector" as a parameter (which is a list of values that will be compared with the outputs of all output units).
-    - It calls the functions for foward and backward propagation
+    - It calls the functions for forward and backward propagation
 2. Task2.py
   - Produces a folder called D2, uses neuralNetwork.py.
   - Defines the learning rate, epochs to run, the upper and lower bounds of the weights and the multi-layer 8x3x8 neural network